Truckstop Geiselwind

 Days And Nights At Europe‘s Biggest Truck Stop Haven

-For Truck Pilots the main targets of their thinking aren‘t Barcelona, Paris or Berlin.
-Their cordinate system swings around places like Ellwangen, Sittensen or Geiselwind.
-Thousands of trucks and their drivers are constantly on the hunt for overnight parking and for safe sleeping places and – if they are lucky – for hot showers and a meal.
+For truck pilots, the main targets of their thinking aren’t Barcelona, Paris, or Berlin.
+Their coordinate system swings around places like Ellwangen, Sittensen, or Geiselwind.
+Thousands of trucks and their drivers are constantly on the hunt for overnight parking and safe sleeping places — and, if they’re lucky, for hot showers and a meal.
 Truck drivers are the modern nomads of the just-in-time era.
-Truck Stops are the harbours of modern times.
+Truck stops are the harbours of modern times.

-The film gets to know a few of these people in permanent transit, from Turkey to United Kingdom, from Siberia to South of Spain.
-It‘s a lonely, exhausting lifestyle, with merciless bureaucrats and ruthless shipping companies constantly on their back – but most drivers wouldn‘t want to do anything else for a living.
-Still it seems to have the air of freedom, to drive long distance on your own, with 30 tons of freight behind you.
-A film between melancholy and horse powers, romantic lonesome riding, police controls and amphetamines and the threat of having an accident around the next bend.
+We get to know a few of these characters in permanent transit — from Türkiye to the United Kingdom, from Siberia to the south of Spain.
+It’s a lonely, exhausting lifestyle, with merciless bureaucrats and ruthless shipping companies constantly on their backs — but most drivers wouldn’t want to do anything else for a living.
+There’s an air of freedom in driving long distance on your own, with 30 tons of freight behind you.
+A film between melancholy and horsepower, romantic lonesome riding, police checks, amphetamines, and the threat of an accident around the next corner.

-Geiselwind is a village with 800 souls, located at the Autobahn A3, half way between Nuremberg and Würzburg, in northern Bavaria.
-At night more than 3.000 drivers park here, where the smell of Diesel and tyre gum is everywhere, and the coziest place is a driver‘s cab where you go to sleep, and think of the people you love.
+Geiselwind is a village of 800 souls, located on the A3 Autobahn, halfway between Nuremberg and Würzburg in northern Bavaria.
+At night, more than 3,000 drivers park here, where the smell of diesel and tyre rubber is all around, and the coziest place is a driver’s cab, where you go to sleep and think of the people you miss.

-The film gets to know a few of these people in permanent transit, from Turkey to United Kingdom, from Siberia to South of Spain.
-It‘s a lonely, exhausting lifestyle, with merciless bureaucrats and ruthless shipping companies constantly on their back – but most drivers wouldn‘t want to do anything else for a living.
-Still it seems to have the air of freedom, to drive long distance on your own, with 30 tons of freight behind you.
-A film between melancholy and horse powers, romantic lonesome riding, police controls and amphetamines and the threat of having an accident around the next bend.
+We get to know a few of these characters in permanent transit — from Türkiye to the United Kingdom, from Siberia to the south of Spain.
+It’s a lonely, exhausting lifestyle, with merciless bureaucrats and ruthless shipping companies constantly on their backs — but most drivers wouldn’t want to do anything else for a living.
+There’s an air of freedom in driving long distance on your own, with 30 tons of freight behind you.
+A film between melancholy and horsepower, romantic lonesome riding, police checks, amphetamines, and the threat of an accident around the next corner.

-Geiselwind is a village with 800 souls, located at the Autobahn A3, half way between Nuremberg and Würzburg, in northern Bavaria.
-At night more than 3.000 drivers park here, where the smell of Diesel and tyre gum is everywhere, and the coziest place is a driver‘s cab where you go to sleep, and think of the people you love.
+Geiselwind is a village of 800 souls, located on the A3 Autobahn, halfway between Nuremberg and Würzburg in northern Bavaria.
+At night, more than 3,000 drivers park here, where the smell of diesel and tyre rubber is all around, and the coziest place is a driver’s cab, where you go to sleep and think of the people you miss.

 Credits